junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Only in your best dream," Crowley says.

 "My best dream doesn't include Lucifer, thank you very much."
 Dean rolls his eyes, then turns to Cas again.
 "Oh, and, before I forget --" He pokes a finger at Cas, so close to him it almost stabs on his chest, just in case it doesn't emphasize enough, "-- don't you ever EVER think about saying 'Yes' again, you hear me?
-Under no circumstance.
-Even if the world's ending the next minute.
-Even if it's the whole planet Earth that's going to explode, Sun crashes, whatever, just, NEVER to that again!"
+Under no circumstances.
+Even if the world's ending right next minute.
+Even if it's the whole planet Earth that's going to explode, Sun crashes, whatever, just, NEVER do that shit again!"

 Cas starts with a weak "Dean --"